Writing

 The crowd in front of the Sphinx

-Later, we visited the old archaeological museum, which at the time was still in the process of transferring many exhibits to the new Grand Egyptian Museum.
+Later, it was the turn of the old archaeological museum, which at the time was still in the process of transferring many of its exhibits to the new Grand Egyptian Museum.

 Inside the old archaeological museum